Rate Limiting

 "retry_after": 12

-} Retry-After is the canonical signal — sleep at least that many seconds before retrying.
-The same value also appears in X-RateLimit-Reset and the problem body’s retry_after.
+Retry-After is the canonical signal — sleep at least that many seconds before retrying.
+It is the number of seconds to wait; the Reset headers give the absolute Unix timestamp of the window reset, and the problem body’s retry_after mirrors Retry-After.

 Handling 429 in code